awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-create-aws-mad.md

 VPC security groups and network ACLs aren't using the recommended security group configuration for AWS Managed Microsoft AD\.

 **Resolution**
 Make sure that the VPC security groups and network ACLs are configured using the recommended security group configuration\.
-To learn more, see [](limit-access-security-groups.md#vpc-sg-step6)\.
+To learn more, see [Creating FSx Security Groups, Step 6](limit-access-security-groups.md#vpc-sg-step6)\.